 In some big airports, business and first class passengers are separated to different lounges.
 First class travellers are invited to a lounge where the service level is superior.
 Business class travellers end up to more basic ones but still high quality lounges.

-Airlines' Status Cards
+Loyalty Status Cards

-Airlines may invite also their economy class passengers to their lounges if the passenger has a status card of airline's loyalty program.
+Airlines may invite also their economy class passengers to lounges if the passenger has a status card of airline's loyalty program.
 Loyalty programs commonly have four different levels.
 The basic level does not include the lounge benefit but the benefit comes after the silver or the gold level depending on the airline.
-The exact names of the status levels differ between different airlines.
+The exact names of the status levels differ between airlines.

 The airline will invite status card holders to their lounges only when you are travelling with their own flight tickets.
 Sometimes it may be enough that you have a ticket from an airline inside the same alliance.
-For example, you may be invited to Finnair's lounge at Helsinki Airport if you are a status card holder of British Airlines and travelling with Finnair.
+For example, you may be invited to Finnair's lounge at Helsinki Airport if you are a status card holder of British Airways and travelling with Finnair.

 Paying at the Door

 The simplest but also the most expensive way to access airport lounges is to pay at the door.
 Usually third party lounges accept cash or credit card payments at their receptions.
-The entrance costs typically from 40 to 50 US dollars.
+The entrance costs typically from 40 to 50 euros.
 Airline lounges are more selective about their customers and it may be impossible to get in even though you are ready to pay at the door.
 Airlines want to keep their lounges exclusive and less crowded.

 Paying at the door can only be recommended for rich people and for travellers who do not like making plans in advance.